-- Leakage was assumed to be 10%, because the land value uplift of the Innovation Park Medway is likely to have a positive impact on the land values of the adjacent commercial and industrial but not to the extent where its own value is diminished; - Displacement was assumed to be 10% as it is unlikely that this scheme will occur at the expense of other schemes within the LEP area.
-This is because the site has been specifically identified as an Enterprise Zone with the aim of increasing the supply of high quality commercial properties in Medway and attracting high value businesses. - A multiplier of 1.33 was applied to reflect the additional economic activity anticipated to occur with the additional local income and local supplier spend.
+- Deadweight was assumed to be 0% because it is anticipated that the development site will remain unviable in the absence of public sector investment due to the relatively high costs of the enabling infrastructure.
+In addition, this type of investment would not be attributable to just one tenant, it would be shared among all tenants.
+This means that a private investor would not be making this type of investment due to the free-rider problem; - Leakage was assumed to be 10%, because the land value uplift of the Innovation Park Medway is likely to have a positive impact on the land values of the adjacent commercial and industrial but not to the extent where its own value is diminished; - Displacement was assumed to be 10% as it is unlikely that this scheme will occur at the expense of other schemes within the LEP area.
+This is because the site has been specifically identified as within an Enterprise Zone, with the aim of increasing the supply of high quality commercial properties in Medway and attracting high value businesses. - A multiplier of 1.33 was applied to reflect the additional economic activity anticipated to occur with the additional local income and local supplier spend.

-Under these additionality assumptions, the present value benefits and initial BCR are as follows:

-- Phase 1: PV benefits £10.7m and the initial BCR 2.6, which would fall within the High Value for Money category. - Phase 2: PV benefits £8.2m and the initial BCR 2.6, which would fall within the High Value for Money category.
+Under these additionality assumptions, the present value benefits would be £18.9m and the initial BCR 2.0, which would fall within the High Value for Money category.

-When a considerably lower additionality was assumed, the initial BCR changes to 1.3 for the two Phases of the scheme which falls within the Acceptable Value for Money category, excluding the non-monetised benefits.
+When a considerably lower additionality was assumed, the initial BCR changed to 1.0 which falls within the Acceptable Value for Money category, excluding the non-monetised benefits.